Here are the answers to the most common questions

 wait at least two years to make sure that your dog is generally healthy.
 The other issue is genetic health tests for eye and

-hip diseases.
 The Orthopedic Foundation For Animals

 will not certify hip tests on any dog younger than two years of age.